-Fact: There are many reasons why a man might experience erection problems.
-Although lack of sexual attraction to one’s partner might be one of them, it's actually far more likely to be something else.
-ED can be caused by:
+Fact: Many things cause erection problems.
+Although lack of sexual attraction to your partner might be one of them, it's far more likely to be something else.

-- Heart problems, such as high blood pressure and atherosclerosis
+- Heart problems, such as high blood pressure and atherosclerosis (hardening of the arteries)

-- Diabetes -- between 35% and 50% of men with diabetes experience ED
+- Diabetes (between 35% and 50% of men with diabetes get ED)

-- A variety of prescription drugs, including medications for blood pressure, anxiety, and depression
+- Some medications for blood pressure, anxiety, and depression

-- Neurological disorders, like Parkinson's disease and multiple sclerosis
+- Nerve disorders, like Parkinson's disease and multiple sclerosis

-- Lifestyle habits such as smoking and drinking alcohol
+- Smoking and drinking alcohol

 - Certain types of prostate and bladder surgery